The complicated, triumphant woman at the heart of the film "Honeyland"

 Honeyland, an Oscar contender for both best documentary feature and best international feature, may first appear to be concerned with wild beekeeping in the small, landlocked Republic of North Macedonia.
-And bees do fill the film—flitting in and out of frame, stinging clumsy hapless neighbors, and alchemizing the harsh landscape into molten gold.
+And bees do fill the film—flitting in and out of frame, stinging hapless neighbors, and alchemizing the harsh landscape into molten gold.
 But the documentary doesn’t teach us much about cultivating honey.
 At its heart, this film is a character study, a meditation on the life of a woman who has carved out a precarious existence in an unforgiving place.

 When we first meet Hatidze, she is ascending the path from the rustic homestead she shares with her dying mother and her dog, Jackie, in search of wild bees in the surrounding hills.
 She has survived for more than 50 years in the ruins of an abandoned village with no electricity or indoor plumbing, eking out her existence by journeying to the closest city to trade the honey for medicine and fruit.
 And by all accounts, she is quite happy, according to filmmakers Tamara Kotevska and Ljubomir Stefanov.